woocommerce/woocommerce-admin/readme.txt

 - Add: Remote Inbox Notifications rule to trigger when WooCommerce Admin is upgraded. #6040
 - Feature: Increase target audience for business feature step. #6508
 - Fix: Crash of Analytics > Settings page when Gutenberg is installed. #6540
+- Add: CES survey for adding product categories, tags, and attributes #6418

 == 2.1.0 ==